MosesSupposes/Purescript-By-Example/text/chapter10.md

   }
 ```

 The problem is that we have no guarantee that the JSON will have the correct form.
 Put another way, we don't know that the JSON represents the correct type of data at runtime.
-This is the sort of problem that is solved by the `purescript-foreign` library.
+This is the sort of problem that is solved by the `foreign` library.
 Here are some other examples:

 - A JSON response from a web service
 - A value passed to a function from JavaScript code

-Let's try the `purescript-foreign` and `purescript-foreign-generic` libraries in PSCi.
+Let's try the `foreign` and `foreign-generic` libraries in PSCi.

 Start by importing some modules: